csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 ## Message passing

-**Message passing** paradigm is the most common way to parallelize scientific computing programs.
-In message passing the tasks can only access their local data and when an exchange of data is needed between the parallel tasks, the sending and receiving tasks need to take explicit action to transfer data.
+The **message passing** paradigm is the most common way to parallelize scientific computing programs.
+In message passing, the tasks can only access their local data, and when an exchange of data is needed between the parallel tasks, the sending and receiving of tasks needs to take the explicit action to transfer data.
 In practice, this means calling specific subroutines or functions to perform the send or receive.
-For this purpose there is a library called MPI (Message Passing Interface), whose communication routines can be called from Fortran and C/C++.
-Other languages (such as Python and Julia) have also extension packages that allow one to use MPI.
+For this purpose, there is a library called MPI (Message Passing Interface), whose communication routines can be called from Fortran and C/C++.
+Other languages (such as Python and Julia) also have extension packages that allow one to use MPI.

-With MPI, the only possibility is to parallelize the whole program, it cannot be done part by part.
-MPI can be used both within shared memory nodes and between the nodes.
+With MPI, the only possibility is to parallelize the whole program, as it cannot be done part by part.
+MPI can be used both within the shared memory nodes and between the nodes.
 Even though parallelizing a code with MPI may require a lot of work due to the explicit nature of communication and the fact that the subroutine/function calls have many parameters, the perfomance is typically good (if done right).
-Also, with MPI the programmer is completely in charge of the parallelization and nothing is left to the compiler.
+Also, with MPI, the programmer is completely in charge of the parallelization and nothing is left to the compiler.